sphinx-doc/sphinx/Doc-26/library/stdtypes.rst

 defined functions.
 Both support the same operation (to call the function), but the implementation is different, hence the different object types.

-See the Python Reference Manual (XXX reference: ../ref/ref.html) for more information.
+See :ref:`function` for more information.

 .. _typesmethods: